smasongarrison/D3mirt/README.md

 item response functions visually with vector arrows located in a three-dimensional space.

+The DMIRT approach use two types of item models, dependent on item type.
-The DMIRT analysis use the two-parameter graded response model (GRM;
+If dichotomous items are used, the analysis is based on the two-parameter logistic model (2-PL).
+If polytmous items are used, the analysis is based on the two-parameter graded response model (GRM;
-Samejima, 1969) to extract multidimensional equivalents to the discrimination $a$ and difficulty parameters $d$.
+Samejima, 1969).
+In both cases, the estimation process consists of extracting two-parameter multidimensional equivalents to the to the discrimination $a$ and difficulty parameters $d$.
 The former becomes the multidimensional discrimination ($MDISC$) parameter and the latter the multidimensional difficulty ($MDIFF$) parameter.